noahbenson/jekyll-now/_posts/2018-05-14-HCP-Retinotopy.md

 * The plot of PRF size in terms of eccentricity shows the best-fit line for each visual area as well as a shaded region that denotes the inner two quartiles of the pRF measurements.
-Due to the number of measurements included in these fits, the he S.E.M. and 95% confidence intervals are smaller than the thickness of the lines plotted.
+Due to the number of measurements included in these fits, the S.E.M. and 95% confidence intervals are smaller than the thickness of the lines plotted.

 ## Resources